movementlabsxyz/MIP/MIP/mip-61/README.md

 Next we describe how the bootstrap algorithm works and differs from the above.

 !!! .
-A node that is bootstrapping MUST start the [CONTINUOUS_BLOCK_PROCESSING](#continuous-block-processing) algorithm in parallel.
+A node that is bootstrapping SHOULD start the [CONTINUOUS_BLOCK_PROCESSING](#continuous-block-processing) algorithm in parallel.
+This allows to immediately assume normal operation while

 ![alt text](bootstrap.png)